AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/about-mapping-files.md

 >[!INFO]
 >
->**Example:** This example shows how to download documents from Adobe Workfront to Google Drive.
-The Workfront trigger Watch Record returns detailed information about each document, including its name and ID.
+>**Example:** This example shows how to download documents from [!DNL Adobe Workfront] to Google Drive.
+The [!DNL Workfront] trigger Watch Record returns detailed information about each document, including its name and ID.
 >
->The next module, Download Document, downloads the actual data so that it can be uploaded to Google Drive.
+>The next module, [!UICONTROL Download Document], downloads the actual data so that it can be uploaded to Google Drive.
 >
->To map this information to Google Drive so that it can be uploaded, you need to specify the source file from which the information will be mapped.
-If you select the Workfront - Download Document option under the source file, Workfront Fusion maps the file name and file content so that the document from Workfront is uploaded to the specified Google folder.
+>To map this information to [!DNL Google] Drive so that it can be uploaded, you need to specify the source file from which the information will be mapped.
+If you select the [!UICONTROL Workfront - Download Document] option under the source file, [!DNL Workfront Fusion] maps the file name and file content so that the document from [!DNL Workfront] is uploaded to the specified Google folder.
 >
 >![](assets/wf-download-document-350x605.png)
 >